 Doctorate Programs in Reflexology with Career Information

 Reflexology is an alternative medicine form based on the principle that application of pressure to feet and hands at specific points can have a beneficial effect on other parts of the body.
 It isn't possible to earn an accredited doctorate in reflexology.
 However, students interested in this field may consider earning a complementary doctorate in naturopathic medicine and pursuing additional training in reflexology.

 Doctorate programs in naturopathic medicine are typically 4-year programs leading to a Doctor of Naturopathic Medicine (N.D.).
 Programs focus on holistic medicine and natural healing techniques.
-Most programs prepare students for state licensing as naturopathic physicians.
+Most accredited programs prepare students for state licensing as naturopathic physicians.